What is a Waterfall in a Real Estate Syndication and Why is it Important?

 It is very important to recognize and appreciate that the waterfall structure is much more than a method to allocate profits and losses.
 It’s most important function is to de-risk the investment for the LPs.
 Since the GP is making most decisions but is typically not investing the majority of the equity, it is extremely important that the GP takes first loss risk and the LPs get their money out first.
 Moreover, the riskier the investment, the more robust this function must be.

-There are additional nuances that are also extremely important.
-For example, is the Preferred Return calculated on a compounding basis, or is it calculated a cumulative basis?
-A compounding basis is much more favorable to the LPs, but it can also increase LP risk.
 On the other hand, in a transaction where the GP is not investing significant equity capital and/or where the GP is extracting substantial upfront fees, a compounding Preferred Return may be more appropriate, especially if the GP is doing this on an investment where the GP was simply the high bidder on a heavily marketed deal.
-Investment risk profiles obviously vary widely, so you need to focus on understanding and assessing the real estate risk, how much the GP is contributing to the capital stack in relation to the fees being charged, and then make sure the waterfall meets the moment.

 What is “Death By Pref”?

 It is extremely important to make sure the waterfall strikes the right balance between risk and reward for each constituency.
 Offering a compounding Preferred Return to LPs as described above could create an excessive financial burden on the GP if the economics of the underlying real estate do not support compounding.
 These types of Preferred Return structures are likely more suited to high-risk, high-reward investments involving ground-up development.
 However, if the asset is unlikely to ever support the Preferred Return, then the GP cannot ever share in any profits.
 This is called “Death By Pref” and it could result in the GP walking away from the asset.
-Such an outcome is not in the best interests of the LPs, as they often lack the local or asset-specific knowledge required to operate the asset.
+Such an outcome is not in the best interests of the LPs, as they often lack the local or asset-specific knowledge required to operate the asset if the GP abandons it.

-Nevertheless, these burdensome compounding Preferred Return structures do get done.
-We are aware of one GP who agreed to this structure on the acquisition of an office property in Orange County, CA. The GP was investing no cash, and they were charging a 3% acquisition fee with minimal on-going asset management responsibilities going forward.
 Their partner was a large institution that loved the asset, but they had no contractual rights to acquire it directly.
 In this case, the institution could easily operate it without the GP in place, so the GP was quite pleased to take the 3% acquisition fee and walk away with a potential future residual.
 Most passive investors would not be well served by this outcome, and this is a great example of how waterfall structures require careful attention to the risk/reward balance related to the business plan and the desired roles of the LPs and the GP.

 Larger LPs Often Negotiate the Waterfall Terms With the GP